juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

 - Taxi is not really recommended due internal mafia-like organizations.
 There are stories about taxi drivers faking getting robbed so the passager give the thief all their belongs, and after the Taxi driver leave you at the police station, they go back to get their share.
 - Uber could be a good idea if you are not in the downtown (because of traffic)
 - Subway (we call it Subte - short for Sub-terraneo) is great choice to move fast along the entire city.
 [Here](https://subtebuenosaires.com.ar/mapa/) is the main website with the station's map.
-  - The northern, the most touristic.
+  - The northern you go, the more touristic.
   - The light-blue line (Line A) separates North / South areas of Buenos Aires.
   - There are very few interesting points at the south and it is more dangerous.
 - If you want to take a bus, there are a little list of single rules:
   - If you are waiting for a bus note that the bus driver will not stop at you unless you rise your hand (the first person on the line must do it).
 Germans could feel unconfortable with the hand signal but we do not relate to their history.
 Don't be affraid of what it looks like when you rise your hand.
   - If you are on the bus, note that the bus driver us will not stop unless the somebody press the stop button.
 Do it at least 100 mts (one street) before your destination.
 Otherwise the bus will stop on the next stop and you will have to walk about 200 mts backwards.
-  - Argentinians respect queue and lines.
+  - Argentinians respect queue and lines and might get mad at you if they were waiting since before your arrival and you get on the transport first.
   - To get into the bus use the front door only.
   - Pregnate and seniors always has priority.
 If you don't want to be yeled, offer your sit, let them go first, and offer them your hand to desend.
 Good maners are a must.
   - Desend by any door except the front door.
 Even if technically you can desend by the first door, if takes you more than 2 seconds, you will be yealled at.
+  - It is forbiden by law to talk to the bus driver but if you feel really lost, she would help anyway
   - Equilibrium and good grabbing reflex are not overrated.
 Some bus drivers drives really reclesly.
 Could not be your case, but be prepared for some adrenaline.
   - While traveling, backpacks should not stay at your back.
 Put it on the floor or at your chest.
 If you have it on your back, don't be surprised to find it open or cut when you reach your destination.
+  - To descend of the bus, ring the door bell at least 100m before the stop.

 ### Walking the city
 - If you have extra time before your trip, watch "nueve reinas" [Nine Queens](https://www.imdb.com/title/tt0247586/).
 It's an argentinian movie that describes how you can be robbed.
 From pick pockets and runners, up to violent assaults.
 Follow a little list of simple rules and you will be safe.